SeunA88/Analysis-of-Medical-Student-Dataset-of-College-of-Medicine-YK./README.md

 ---

 ## Conclusion
-Using pivot table and charts in Excel, insights have been generated from Medical Student Dataset of College of Medicine, YK which will give rise to a better understanding of the students' profile and help the student administrators to make meaningfull and informed decisions.
+Using pivot table and charts in Excel, insights have been generated from Medical Student Dataset of College of Medicine, YK which will give rise to a better understanding of the students' profile and help the student administrators to make meaningful and informed decisions.